Master of Radiation Therapy

 For details of admission requirements, please visit Find a Course

-In addition to the academic admission requirements that are published on the Find a Course website, applicants will be required to complete FURTHER ASSESSMENT (date of assessment to be advised).
+In addition to the academic admission requirements that are published on the Find a Course website, applicants will be required to complete FURTHER ASSESSMENT (Friday 23rd February 2018).
 Students will be required to attend for a Situational Judgement Test (SJT).
 The SJT is an computerised test designed to assess how an individual would handle situations that they might encounter in their workplace.
 An SJT presents the test-taker with realistic, hypothetical scenarios and asks them to identify the most appropriate response or to rank the responses in the order they feel is most effective.
 Applicants should allow for up to 2.5 hours to complete all aspects of this process.
 Applicants who wish to be considered for the course must be available to undertake the SJT on the specified date.
 The SJT is administered under exam conditions.
 All applicants MUST attend in person at this time.
 The SJT cannot be reschedule or undertaken at alternate sites.

 All applications for all postgraduate courses offered by the Department of Medical Imaging and Radiations Sciences, are ONLINE directly to the Faculty of Medicine, Nursing and Health Sciences.